The Malachite Casket (fairy tale): Themes

-On Tanyushka's melting away into the malachite wall, Yelena Prikazchikova said that petrifaction in fiction would normally mean death, but Tanyushka is the Mistress's double, so such act was like coming home for her.
+On Tanyushka's melting away into the malachite wall, Prikazchikova said that petrifaction in fiction would normally mean death, but Tanyushka is the Mistress's double, so such act was like coming home for her.
 Mark Lipovetsky commented that while the Mistress embodies the struggle and unity between Eros and Thanatos, Tanyushka inherits the sexual magic: her beauty is striking and blinding men.
 Just like the Mistress persistently and spitefully provokes the local administration, forcing the protagonists ("The Mistress of the Copper Mountain", "The Two Lizards") to relay offensive messages, Tanyushka puts up resistance to the Tsarina herself.
 The Malachite Room is the symbol of magical power of stone in the human world.
 The magical malachite was used for simple human needs, to decorate the imperial chambers, which displeases the Mistress on principle.
 Therefore she tries in every possible way to demonstrate her power over it and makes the noble women cower before Tanyushka.

 Denis Zherdev commented that the Mistress of the Copper Mountain's female domain is the world of chaos.
 It collides with the ordered factory world, and brings in randomness, variability, unpredictability and capriciousness.
 He also pointed out that the most important value in most Bazhov's early stories is family, and those who do not have that (e.g. Tanyushka) are never completely "normal".

-Marina Balina mentioned Freud's interpretation of the motif of a double as a symbolic manifestation of death.
+Lipovetsky mentioned Freud's interpretation of the motif of a double as a symbolic manifestation of death.
 The theme of the person leaving for the mountains at the end of his life is present in the story.
 Similar plot device can be found in "Two Lizards".